celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

       - [Lock up Celo Gold](#lock-up-celo-gold)
     - [Run for election](#run-for-election)

-This section explains how to get a validator node running on the network, using a Docker image that was built for this purpose.
+This section explains how to get a Validator node running on the network, using a Docker image that was built for this purpose.
 Most of this process is the same as running a full node, but with a few additional steps.

 Validators help secure the Celo network by participating in Celo’s Proof of Stake protocol.
 Validators are organized into Validator Groups, analogous to parties in representative democracies.
-A validator group is essentially an ordered list of validators, along with metadata like name and URL.
+A Validator Group is essentially an ordered list of Validators, along with metadata like name and URL.

-Just as anyone in a democracy can create their own political party, or seek to get selected to represent a party in an election, any Celo user can create a validator group and add themselves to it, or set up a potential validator and work to get an existing validator group to include them.
+Just as anyone in a democracy can create their own political party, or seek to get selected to represent a party in an election, any Celo user can create a Validator group and add themselves to it, or set up a potential Validator and work to get an existing Validator group to include them.

-While other Validator Groups will exist on the Celo Networks, the fastest way to get up and running with a validator will be to register a Validator Group, register a Validator, and add that Validator to your Validator Group.
+While other Validator Groups will exist on the Celo Networks, the fastest way to get up and running with a Validator will be to register a Validator Group, register a Validator, and add that Validator to your Validator Group.
 The addresses used to register Validator Groups and Validators must be unique, which will require that you create two accounts in the step-by-step guide below.

-You can find more details about Celo mission and why becoming a validator [at the following page](https://medium.com/celohq/calling-all-chefs-become-a-celo-validator-c75d1c2909aa).
+You can find more details about Celo mission and why becoming a Validator [at the following page](https://medium.com/celohq/calling-all-chefs-become-a-celo-validator-c75d1c2909aa).

 {% hint style="info" %}
-If you are starting up a validator, please consider leaving it running for a few weeks to support the network.
+If you are starting up a Validator, please consider leaving it running for a few weeks to support the network.
 {% endhint %}

 ## Prerequisites

 ### Hardware requirements

 Because Celo network is based in Proof of Stake, the hardware requirements are not very high.
 Proof of Stake consensus is not so CPU intensive as Proof of Work but has a higher requirements of network connectivity and lantency.
-Here you have a list of the standard requirements for running a validator node:
+Here you have a list of the standard requirements for running a Validator node:

 - Memory: 8 GB RAM
 - CPU: Quad core 3GHz (64-bit)
 - Disk: 256 GB of SSD storage
 - Network: At least 1 GB input/output dual Ethernet

-It is recommended to run the validator node in an environment that facilitates a 24/7 execution.
+It is recommended to run the Validator node in an environment that facilitates a 24/7 execution.
 Deployments in a top-tier datacenter facilitates the security and better uptimes.

 ### Software requirements